coveooss/slider/README.md

 # Coveo Slider
 Coveo Slider is an enhanced HTML5 input range.

-It's available on npm `npm install coveo-slider`
+It's available on npm `npm install coveo-slider`.

-This project is still its early stage and feature will be added when needed
+>This project is still its early stage and feature will be added when needed.

 ##Dependencies
 You need to include [jQuery](https://jquery.com/) and [Underscore](http://underscorejs.org/) for this to work.